kvkt/ural-pdc/2018/program.md

 - from: '10:15'
   till: '11:00'
-  by:   'Sergei Leonenkov and Sergey Zhumatiy'
+  by:   'S. Leonenkov and S. Zhumatiy'
-  talk: 'Comparison of approaches to the analysis of supercomputers usage efficiency by the example of Lomonosov and Lomonosov-2 supercomputers'
+  talk: 'Comparison of Approaches to the Analysis of Supercomputers Usage Efficiency by the Example of Lomonosov and Lomonosov-2 Supercomputers'

 - from: '11:00'
   till: '11:45'
-  by:   'Andrey Popov, Dmitry Nikitenko and Alexander Antonov'
+  by:   'A. Popov, D. Nikitenko and A. Antonov'
   talk: 'Formal Model of Problems, Methods, Algorithms and Implementations in the Advancing AlgoWiki Open Encyclopedia'

 - from: '11:45'
   till: '12:30'
-  by:   'Elena Akimova, Vladimir Misilov and Murat Sultanov'
+  by:   'E. Akimova, V. Misilov and M. Sultanov'
-  talk: 'Solving the structural inverse gravimetry problem in the case of multilayered medium using GPU'
+  talk: 'Solving the Structural Inverse Gravimetry Problem in the Case of Multilayered Medium Using GPU'

 - from: '12:30'
   till: '12:40'